dsccommunity/dsccommunity.org/content/blog/use-dscresource-common-functions-in-module.en.md

-This article will explain the steps needed to use a version of the [DscResource.Common](https://github.com/dsccommunity/DscResource.Common) module that have been released to the [PowerShell Gallery](https://www.powershellgallery.com/packages/DscResource.Common).
+This article will explain the steps needed to use a version of the [DscResource.Common](https://github.com/dsccommunity/DscResource.Common) module that has been released to the [PowerShell Gallery](https://www.powershellgallery.com/packages/DscResource.Common).

-The module DscResource.Common currently have [7 cmdlets](https://github.com/dsccommunity/DscResource.Common#cmdlet).
+The module DscResource.Common currently has [7 cmdlets](https://github.com/dsccommunity/DscResource.Common#cmdlet).

 - `Get-LocalizedData`
 - `New-InvalidArgumentException`